 Taking advice on how to start a blog is risky.
 There are as many opinions as there are blogs.
 What worked for them may not work for you.
 If you get to a point in your research where everything starts to repeat itself, you’re either not a new blogger anymore and haven’t realized it yet, or you’re over-informed.

 If you told me in the beginning, I could become over-informed about blogging; I would’ve never believed you.

 My advice is to stick to the basics, keep everything simple and organized.
 You can get fancy later when you know exactly how to break the rules.

 You don’t need experience to start blogging, but if you want to become a better writer, you have to practice writing as yourself to get better.
 If you’re just starting out, you’ll need web hosting so you can make money from your blog.

 If you’re trying to save money like I was when I started and you’re not ready to go all-in I went with Bluehost.
 The basic package is all you need, and they set you up with a WordPress blog in a few clicks.

 WPX is a smooth setup and will make your blog load faster than any other hosting company.
 A faster loading blog equals more traffic, and more traffic equals more income (read my review).

 If you’re looking for instruction on how to start a blog, an email list, or how to put it all together, try this post with links to everything I know.

-And if you’re looking for an easier way to actually understand SEO, read this post next.
+And if you’d like an easier way to actually understand SEO, read this post next.